Tanglish

 Tanglish refers to the macaronic code-mixing or code-switching of the Tamil and English languages, in the context of colloquial spoken language.
 In the context of colloquial written language, Tanglish refers to the transliteration of Tamil text in English alphabet (Roman Tamil), with extensive usage of English vocabulary.

 The name is a portmanteau of Tamil and English, and has taken various forms over time.
 The earliest form is Tamilish (dating from 1972), then Tinglish (1974), Tamglish (1991), Tamlish (1993), Thanglish (1997), and Tanglish (1999).

-Tanglish has become the de-facto style of Tamil spoken in urban areas of modern-day Tamil Nadu as well as contemporary Tamil cinema, to the extent that even nouns that have native colloquial equivalents are often replaced with English words.
+Tanglish has become the de-facto style of Tamil spoken in urban areas of present-day Tamil Nadu as well as contemporary Tamil cinema, to the extent that even words that have native colloquial equivalents are often replaced with English words.

+In modern day India, since English is perceived as the prestige language over Indian languages by common people, Tanglish subsequently is perceived as the high prestige variety (H) of spoken Tamil, while vernacular colloquial Tamil (without English influence) is considered low variety (L) of spoken Tamil.

 Characteristics

 A study of code switching in everyday speech in Tamil Nadu found that English words are commonly inserted into sentences that otherwise follow Tamil syntax.

 A characteristic of Tanglish or Tamil-English code-switching is the addition of Tamil affixes to English words.
 The sound "u" is added at the end of an English noun to create a Tamil noun form, as in "sound-u" and the words "girl-u heart-u black-u" in the lyrics of "Why This Kolaveri Di".
 English nouns often are combined with Tamil case markers, as in "journey-ai" (accusative case), "driver-kku" (dative case, used to mean "for the driver"), and "teacher-oḍa" (of the teacher, genitive case).
 Verbs and some nouns from the English language are converted to Tamil verb forms by adding Tamil verbalizers that indicate verb mood.
 For example, the Tamil verb "paṇṇu" (imperative mood "do") is added to the English verb "drive", resulting in "drive paṇṇu", used to mean "do the driving".
 Another pattern that has been noted by speakers or observers of Tanglish is the addition of the syllable "-fy" at the end of a Tamil word (e.g., maatti-fy, Kalaachi-fy).